AURO: Reinforcement Learning for Adaptive User Retention Optimization in Recommender Systems

 \section{Experiments}

-To evaluate and analyse the practical performance of AdaRec, we conduct extensive experiments in the task of short video recommendation.
-In particular, we want to investigate the following research questions (RQs): \textbf{RQ1}: Can the framework of AdaRec lead to performance improvement in long-term user engagement when applied to environments with distribution shift? \textbf{RQ2}: How does each component of AdaRec contribute to overall performance? \textbf{RQ3}: Can AdaRec perform well in online A/B tests of large-scale live recommendation platforms?

-To answer these questions, AdaRec is first used to generate recommendation policies in the KuaiSim retention simulator~\citep{zhao2023kuaisim} with a manually designed level of distribution shift.
-It is then deployed in a dynamic, large-scale, real-world short video recommendation platform to perform live A/B test.
-We also conduct ablation studies and visualizations to investigate the contribution of each component of AdaRec to the overall performance.
+To evaluate and analyse the practical performance of \algoe, we conduct extensive experiments to investigate the following research questions (RQs): RQ1: Can \algo optimize user retention better than baseline algorithms, when applied to recommendation datasets and simulators?
+RQ2: How does each component of \algo contribute to overall performance?
+RQ3: Can \algo perform well in online A/B tests of large-scale live recommendation platforms?
+To answer these questions, the state abstraction module in \algo is used to generate recommendation policies in the modified MovieLens-1M dataset and the KuaiSim retention simulator~\citep{zhao2023kuaisim}.
+We conduct ablation studies and visualizations to investigate the contribution of each component of \algo to the overall performance. \algo is also deployed in a dynamic, large-scale, real-world short video recommendation platform to perform live A/B test.